quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Version Negotiation packets are used by the server to indicate that a requested version from the client is not supported (see {{Section 6 of QUIC-TRANSPORT}}.
-Version Negotiation packets are not intrinsically protected, but future QUIC versions may use later encrypted messages to verify that they were authentic.
+Version Negotiation packets are not intrinsically protected, but future QUIC versions could use later encrypted messages to verify that they were authentic.
 Therefore, any modification of this list will be detected and may cause the endpoints to terminate the connection attempt.